Community Support Activities towards the end of 2018

 This involves collecting pre-loved handbags that are then filled with items of use to at risk or homeless women.

-Our dynamic Community Service Director Zoe, coordinated with the community and our members and last year the club collected 312 of those bags, which was an amazing effort.
+Our dynamic Community Service Director Zoe, coordinated with the community and our members and last year the club collected over 400 of those bags, which was an amazing effort.

 We were able to source the contents for the bags from donations from corporate busineses as well as RAWCS and the Salvation Army and many many wonderful people donating items.
 We thank everyone in the community who helped us with this project.